The Lee College grants team:

 - Helps ensure that projects are realistic and can be managed with current college resources

 We help Lee College faculty and staff turn dreams into projects and fundable proposals.

 For assistance with faculty and staff projects, contact Laurie Oehler at email@example.com or 281.425.6339

-Designed to support the development of solutions to challenges that are presented for students who are at risk for not completing postsecondary programs, including, but not limited to, adult learners, working students, part-time students, students from low-income backgrounds, students of color, students with disabilities, and first-generation students.
-Lee College used the funding to development a weekend college.
+Designed to support the development of solutions to challenges that are presented for students who are at risk for not completing post-secondary programs, including, but not limited to, adult learners, working students, part-time students, students from low-income backgrounds, students of color, students with disabilities, and first-generation students.
+Lee College used the funding to develop a weekend college program.

 Greater Texas Foundation

 Supports the development of the Lee College Education Center – South Liberty County.
 The Liberty Center focuses on workforce training, dual credit, and community education programs.